Tcortez/MDD1409/ReadMe.md

       	1. git config --list

 	  4. Create SSH Keys for Github Access
-      	1. ssh-keygen -t rsa -C ”YourEmail@example.com”
+      	1. ssh-keygen -t rsa -C "YourEmail@example.com"
-          *_This will ask if you want to customize the name, you don’t.
+          1._This will ask if you want to customize the name, you don't.
 Just press enter._

 		2. Enter a passphrase
 		3. Re-enter the passphrase